Heteromyces

-Heteromyces is a genus of lichenized fungi in the family Cladoniaceae.
-It is a monotypic genus, containing the single species Heteromyces rubescens.
-Both the genus and species were described by Swiss lichenologist Johannes Müller Argoviensis in 1889.
+Heteromyces is a fungal genus in the family Cladoniaceae.
+It is a monotypic genus, containing the single species Heteromyces rubescens, a crustose lichen.
+This little-known rock-dwelling lichen occurs near Rio de Janeiro Brazil.
+As of 2025, it had not been recorded from any additional localities in Brazil.

+Taxonomy

+Both the genus and species were described by the Swiss lichenologist Johannes Müller Argoviensis in 1889.
 The name Heteromyces was also used for a genus circumscribed by Lindsay S. Olive in 1957; this usage is illegitimate because of the prior usage of this name by Müller.
-Olive's concept of Heteromyces was renamed to Oliveonia by Marinus Anton Donk in 1958.
+Olive's concept of Heteromyces was renamed Oliveonia by Marinus Anton Donk in 1958.